esplora/similar/README.md

 ## Usage

-You are passing a closure function as input that determines if two strings and a set of strings are similar:
+First, we need to create an object by passing a closure function as an argument, which checks if two strings are similar:

 ```php
 use Tabuna\Similar\Similar;